CoNET-project/CoNET-Document/content/main/07-index-page.md

 title: "Index page"
 metaTitle: "Index page set up"
 metaDescription: "We redirect from our root path to the introduction page directly."
-menus: main # identifier of menu container
+menus: "main" # identifier of menu container
-weight: 8
+weight: "7"
 ---